vitessio/website/content/en/docs/reference/vreplication/internals.md

 can occur if the source is pushing the data since (especially in sharding) it is possible that the application of events can be substantially cpu intensive especially in the case of bulk inserts.

+For more on how the tablets are selected, see [tablet selection](../../vreplication/tablet_selection).

 ### Modes, in detail